TheRorange/kaggle-bostonHousePrice/README.md

 for train:

-  labeling data except NaN
+  {labeling data except NaN

   replacing mean of columns inplace of NaNs

-  scaling using standard scaler
+  scaling using standard scaler}

 for test:

-  labeling data except NaN
+  {labeling data except NaN

   replacing mean of columns inplace of NaNs

-  scaling using standard scaler
+  scaling using standard scaler}

 testing different ways of considering features(heatmap for most important features / only number-type data / all) -> "all" gave the best result